Best Things 3 Alternatives in 2026: 9 Apps Compared

 Best for: Mac users who want AI that observes and reports rather than controls — keeping you in charge while surfacing the scheduling intelligence other tools don't provide

 Aftertone is a Mac-native calendar and task manager built on behavioural science.
+Smart Capture converts pasted text or a screenshot into structured tasks instantly.
+Auto-Extend keeps the session running when you finish a task early.
+Pause holds your place.
 The philosophical difference from most alternatives is explicit: instead of automating your schedule, Aftertone analyses what actually happens when you execute it.
-The AI weekly reports surface patterns across your scheduling history — which time slots produce real output, how your meeting-to-deep-work ratio trends, whether your calendar structure this week resembles your most or least productive periods.
+The AI weekly and daily reports surface patterns across your scheduling history — which time slots produce real output, how your meeting-to-deep-work ratio trends, whether your calendar structure this week resembles your most or least productive periods.
 The Focus Screen supports execution: when it's time to work, everything except the current task disappears.

 Pros:

-AI weekly reports — the only tool in this category that analyses your scheduling patterns over time
+AI weekly and daily reports — the only tool in this category that analyses your scheduling patterns over time

 Focus Screen — narrows to the current task at execution time, removing visual load